-Compared to Divi, Beaver Builder is costlier, especially if you look at the starting plans of both page builders.
-To get the Beaver Builder theme, you will have to spend more while Divi Builder comes with the Divi theme in the yearly access plan.
+Compared to Divi, Beaver Builder is costlier, especially if you look at Beaver Builder vs Divi starting plans.
+To get the Beaver Builder theme, you will have to spend more, while Divi Builder comes with the Divi theme in both yearly and lifetime plans.

-So before deciding, you can try the demo of both page builders and get the one you find the best for your needs.
+So before deciding, you can try the demo of both page builders and get the one you think is best for your needs.

-Final Thoughts — Beaver Builder vs Divi
+Final Thoughts on Beaver Builder vs Divi Builder

-If you’re a freelancer or run a web design agency, Divi will be a good investment for you as you don’t have to pay on a recurring basis with the Elegant Themes lifetime plan and can use their products for the unlimited number of websites.
+If you’re a freelancer or run a web design agency, Divi will be a good investment for you as you don’t have to pay on a recurring basis with the Elegant Themes lifetime plan and can use their products for an unlimited number of websites.

 Both products are excellent and it’s really hard to go wrong with any of them, so it’s more about your personal preferences here.
-We hope we could help you to better understand what builder better meets the needs of your WordPress website with the comparative analysis provided above.